drj-io/bhyve-zone-interval/README.md

     email: 'do@change.me',
     password: 'changeme'
   },
-  device: 1, // Of index
+  device: 0, // Of index - if you only have one device, just leave this zero
   zone: 1,
   runTime: 15,  // Seconds
   delayTime: 60, // Seconds